HL7/ebm/input/pagecontent/index.md

     - <b>EvidenceReportSubject</b> is used to define the subject of an <b>EvidenceReport</b>.
 A Profile of <b>EvidenceReportSubject</b> is:
       - <b>ComparativeEvidenceReportSubject</b>

+### Citation Resource

-The <b>[Citation Resource](/citation.html)</b> enables reference to any knowledge artifact for purposes of identification and attribution.
+The <b>[Citation Resource](/ig/HL7/ebm/citation.html)</b> enables reference to any knowledge artifact for purposes of identification and attribution.
 The <b>Citation Resource</b> supports existing reference structures and developing publication practices such as versioning, expressing complex contributorship roles, and referencing computable resources.

 Profiles of <b>Citation Resource</b> include:
 - <b>JournalArticleCitation</b>